AkiPoh/draw-a-sketch-2/README.md

 #### Future features

-Allowing to download drawing in JSON.
+- Allowing to download drawing in JSON.
 Allowing to load those files too.

-Sharing solution or something alike
+- A way to easily share drawings
+- Ability to download drawings as PNG
+- Ability to make animations
+    - Onion skin
+    - Frame rate
+    - Preview
+    - Ability to export animations as GIF